albertz/PyCParser/README.md

 =========
 <https://github.com/albertz/PyCParser>

-A **C** parser written in Python.
+A **C** parser and interpreter written in Python.
 Also includes an automatic ctypes interface generator.

 It is looser than the C grammar, i.e. it should support a superset of the C language in general.